Arabic and Latin Glossary

 - Ṯābit ibn Qurra (Thebit ben Corat)

 The Glossary is growing constantly.
-At the moment, it contains the entire letter B (bab–buz) and parts of the letter C (cac–conti).
+At the moment, it contains parts of the letter A (a-adz), the entire letter B (bab–buz) and the entire letter C (cac–cyp).